NFT Portfolio Valuation: There Is No Single True Price (2026)

 NFT Portfolio Valuation: There Is No Single True Price

-Ask four sources what an NFT is worth and you get four answers — and the most quoted one, the floor, is often the least real.
+What makes NFT valuation distinct from valuing a fungible token is that there is no single market price to read: floor, last sale, trait-based value and a model estimate all return different numbers for the same item, and the most quoted of them, the collection floor, is often the least real because it ignores both rarity and liquidity.
 A portfolio that prints one unlabelled number is making a claim it cannot defend.
-This guide is the valuation-basis problem and how to handle it honestly.
+This guide is the valuation-basis problem and how to handle it honestly, one spoke of the broader multi-wallet aggregation problem.

-- Four bases disagree: floor (lowest listing), last sale, trait-based, model estimate — same NFT, different numbers.
+- Four bases disagree: floor (lowest listing), last sale, trait-based and model estimate all give the same NFT different numbers.

-- Fake floor: few listed at floor, next listing jumps → the floor isn't a realisable collection price (low liquidity).
+- The fake floor: when few are listed at floor and the next listing jumps, the floor is not a realisable collection price (low liquidity).

-- A specific NFT ≠ the collection floor — rare pieces worth more, weak pieces may not sell at floor either.
+- A specific NFT is not the collection floor: rare pieces are worth more, and weak pieces may not sell at floor either.

-- Pick, apply consistently, and disclose a basis — never an unlabelled "the price".
+- Pick a basis, apply it consistently and disclose it; never present an unlabelled "the price".

-- Cross-check against recent real trades — listings are not transactions.
+- Cross-check against recent real trades, because listings are not transactions.

-- Tax interaction is jurisdiction-specific — a disposal uses proceeds/basis, not a floor estimate.
+- The tax interaction is jurisdiction-specific: a disposal uses proceeds and basis, not a floor estimate.

 Four bases, four numbers